arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	}
 	````

-1. Open the _Index.cshtml_ located in the _Views\Home_ folder, and add the following code, that adds the share link to the photos actions.
+1. Open the _Index.cshtml_ located in the _Views\Home_ folder, and add the following code to add the share link to the photos actions.

 	(Code Snippet - _GettingStartedWindowsAzureStorage_ - _Ex4-IndexViewUpdateWithShareLink_)